<< Click to Display Table of Contents >>

-The Folder Monitors feature of PDF-Tools is used to watch user-specified folders and automatically perform tool operations when files that they contain are edited, or when new files are copied into them (either by holding down Ctrl and then dragging a file into the folder, or by selecting the file and pressing Ctrl+C to copy it and then Ctrl+V to paste it into the folder).
+The Folder Monitors feature of PDF-Tools is used to watch user-specified folders and automatically perform tool operations when new files are moved into them or when files that they contain are edited.
 Note that PDF-Tools must be running in order for folder monitors to operate.
 Click Folder Monitors to create/edit/delete folder monitors:

 Figure 1.
 PDF-Tools Main Window, Options Tab, Folder Monitors